• New Posts

 This easy-to-make meatball sub is delicious, meaty and melty with only half the bread!
 Great for a weeknight, or weekend family meal.

-This Open-Faced Meatball Sub is a flavorful, hearty sandwich.
+Like my Italian Bunless Burgers and Butter Burgers, this Open-Faced Meatball Sub is a flavorful, hearty sandwich.
 The Italian flavors create a meal everyone will love.
 The make-ahead meatballs simplify prep.
 You can make it as is or embellish with some spicy peppers too.

 • Mini Meatballs (recipe below)